Two common housing options in New York City and many other metropolitan areas are condominiums and cooperatives, commonly referred to as co-ops.

 When you own a condominium, you own an individual unit in a multi-unit building.
-When you purchase a co-op, you are buying shares of the corporation which owns the building, and you receive a lease or contract which allows you to occupy a specific unit.
+When you purchase a co-op, you are buying shares of the corporation which owns the building.
+Furthermore, you receive a lease or contract which allows you to occupy a specific unit.
 To buy a co-op you must be approved by the co-op board, which is comprised of fellow residents.
-Furthermore, if at any point you are looking to sell your co-op, the prospective buyer must be approved by the board.
+If at any point you are looking to sell your co-op, the prospective buyer must be approved by the board.

-Co-ops are often less expensive per square foot than condos, and offer the buyers more control over the management of the building, since they will be owner/shareholders of the building.
-Co-op owners are responsible for paying their share of the building’s mortgage, utilities, and other costs associated with ownership, as part of their monthly maintenance charges.
-Co-op closing costs are lower, since there is no mortgage tax at closing and title fees are less.
-At the end of the year, the co-op owners receive notices of their portion of the tax and mortgage interest, which they can deduct that from their individual income taxes.
-Many co-ops have “flip taxes,” which the owners must pay when they sell their unit.
+Co-ops are often less expensive per square foot than condos.
+They offer the buyers more control over the management of the building.
+Co-op owners are responsible for paying their share of the building’s mortgage, utilities, and other costs associated with ownership as part of their monthly maintenance charges.
+Co-op closing costs are lower since there is no mortgage tax at closing and title fees are less.
+At the end of the year, the co-op owners receive notices of their portion of the tax and mortgage interest, which they can deduct that from their income taxes.
+Many co-ops have “flip taxes”, which the owners must pay when they sell their unit.

-There are typically no restrictions on the re-sale of the units in a condo.
-Condominium owners must pay their own real estate taxes, and they also pay monthly fees, which cover the maintenance of the exterior of the building and the common areas.
-In both cases, if there are exceptional situations beyond the normal maintenance allocation in the budget, assessments might be incurred by all owners for repairs to the building.
+Usually, there are no restrictions on the re-sale of units in a condo.
+Condominium owners must pay monthly fees in addition to real estate taxes, which cover the maintenance of the building.
+If there are exceptional situations beyond the normal maintenance allocation in the budget, assessments might be incurred by all owners for repairs to the building.

-There is upside to the ownership structure of a co-op building.
-First, since you own shares of the corporation, you get to help pick your neighbors.
+There is an upside to the ownership structure of a co-op building.
+Since you own shares of the corporation, you get to help pick your neighbors.
 Because everyone has a vested interest in the building itself, it is common to have an increased sense of community in co-op buildings.

-Both co-ops and condominiums are similar, but ultimately offer different pros and cons.
-If you are looking for more cost-effective and would enjoy being engaged in a more communal building, co-ops are viable.
-If you would prefer not to be involved with a co-op board, want the ability to sell your unit more easily in the future, and prefer more options for secondary leasing, perhaps a condominium is the better choice.
+Co-ops and condominiums offer different pros and cons.
+If you are looking for something more cost-effective and would enjoy being engaged in a more communal building, co-ops are worth looking at closely.
+If you prefer not to be involved with a co-op board, want the ability to sell your unit more easily in the future, and prefer more options for secondary leasing, perhaps a condominium is the better choice.

 Ready to pursue a condo or co-op?
-Get a free Pre-Approval on your mortgage by visiting https://elyons.com/apply!
+Get a free Pre-Approval on your mortgage here.